ValmirBP/ValmirBP/README.md

 - 👋 Hi, I’m @ValmirBP
-- 👀 I’m interested in Back-end development, IA, Process automation and IoT
+- 👀 I’m interested in Back-end development, IA, Process automation, and IoT
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on softwares and micelanious that make our Life easier an simple
+- 💞️ I’m looking to collaborate on software and miscellaneous that make our life easier and simple
-- 📫 You can reach me valmir.barros57@yahoo.com.br
+- 📫 You can reach me valmir.barrosca@gmail.com